-Cedar allows you to completely customize how structured responses from your agent backend are processed.
+Cedar processes your agent responses via a switch statement based on the “type” field.
+This allows you to completely customize how structured responses from your agent backend are processed.
 This is the system through which messages are added to the chat, state actions are executed, or any decisions are made on how to deal with responses from the backend.
-Note: This system closely mirrors the architecture of Custom Message Rendering.
+Cedar-OS Diagram Note: This system is how we run anything user customisable, such as Custom Message Rendering.

 LLM Response Structure